Ruch de Silva - February 21, 2014

 What would you like to do following your MBA?
 Do you think you'll return to your home country?

 I'll move to a larger consulting firm with a pharma practice area.
-I want to operate it the corporate strategy space in the pharma industry.
-I have spent the last 7 seven years in London (over 2 stints) and in Dubai.
+I want to operate in the corporate strategy space in the pharma industry.
+I have spent the last 7 seven years in London (over 2 stints) and Dubai.
 I'm originally from Singapore and look forward to living in a new country (my 6th country of residence)...

 What kind of funding obstacles did you face, and how did Prodigy Finance help?

 I received a loan from my sister and brother-in-law.
-However, due to exchange rate fluctuations (the sterling pound weakening vs the Euro), this amount decreased and I did not want to experience a situation where I would be three-quarters of my way through the MBA and short of money.
+However, due to exchange rate fluctuations (the sterling pound weakening vs the Euro), this amount decreased and I did not want to experience a situation where I would be three-quarters of my way through the INSEAD MBA and short of money.
 I applied for a Prodigy Loan to mitigate any such risks.

 What are you missing the most about your previous country of residence, now that you're in France?